Grant Denyer: Television career

 In late 2013, Denyer hosted Slide Show.
 He hosted a series of Million Dollar Minute which first aired on 16 September 2013.
 On 29 November 2013, Denyer resigned due to 'family reasons' and he was replaced by Weekend Sunrise sports presenter Simon Reeve.

 In 2014, Denyer joined Network Ten as the host of a revived version of game show Family Feud.
 Denyer has described himself as a "workaholic".

 In 2015, Denyer co-hosted The Great Australian Spelling Bee alongside Chrissie Swan.

 In 2016, he also had a guest appearance on Neighbours for Family Feud on episode 7477.

 In 2018, Denyer hosted an Australian version of Game of Games.

 In 2019, Denyer co-hosted Dancing with the Stars alongside Amanda Keller and hosted Celebrity Name Game.

+In 2021, he appeared as a contestant on the seventh season of Network 10's I'm a Celebrity...Get Me Out of Here!
+Australia.
+He ended up placing second overall, behind winner Abbie Chatfield.

+In 2023, Denyer competed on the seventh season of The Amazing Race Australia with his wife, Cheryl.
+In the second leg of the race in Agra, India, he collapsed due to the extreme heat, reaching 45 °C (113 °F).
+He had to be driven to the pit stop for that leg of the race after all other racers had finished, and was subsequently bedridden for seven weeks afterwards.
+He speculated this was due to his severe mould allergy, as one of the challenges involved handling cow manure.

+In 2023, Denyer was announced as the new host of Deal or No Deal for Network 10 replacing Andrew O'Keefe.
+It premiered on 29 January 2024.

 Television

 Awards

 Denyer has been nominated four times for the Logie Award for Best Presenter award at the TV Week Logie Awards.
 He was nominated in 2007, 2008 and 2009 for his roles on It Takes Two and on Australia's Got Talent (in 2009).
 He was nominated again in 2015 for his role in Family Feud.

-In 2006, Denyer was recognized by voters in the TV Fugly Awards as being Australia's Spunkiest Male TV Personality.
+In 2006, Denyer was recognised by voters in the TV Fugly Awards as being Australia's Spunkiest Male TV Personality.
 Grant has been voted "sexiest presenter on TV" by a Melbourne Metro magazine poll, and he was voted the most datable male by (Australian) New Woman magazine.

 In 2016, Denyer won the silver Logie award for Best Entertainment Program for Family Feud.

 In 2018, Denyer was nominated for a Gold Logie for the third year in a row, which he won, as well as winning Logie Award for Most Popular Presenter.